ReaperOAK/KCAdashboard/CONTRIBUTING.md

   - `CHANGELOG.md` with a summary of changes
   - Any relevant `docs.md` files for affected features or components
   - For classroom, quiz, analytics, and leaderboard UI/UX changes, document all new/updated components and patterns in the relevant feature folder and main docs.
-# Classroom, Quiz, Analytics, and Leaderboard UI/UX Refactor (July 2025)
+# Classroom, Quiz, Analytics, Leaderboard, and Attendance UI/UX Refactor (July 2025)
-- All classroom, quiz, analytics, and leaderboard UIs must use modular, single-responsibility React components in their respective folders.
+- All classroom, quiz, analytics, leaderboard, and attendance UIs must use modular, single-responsibility React components in their respective folders.
 - All new or updated components must be documented in the relevant feature folder and `docs.md`.
 - Ensure all interactive elements are accessible, responsive, and use color tokens and icons as per the design system in `colour_scheme.md`.
+- All skeleton/loading components must use shimmer blocks for a modern loading experience.
+- All tables, forms, and controls must use correct color tokens, icons, and improved layouts.
+- All select elements with custom icons must use appearance-none to avoid double icons.
+- All components must be optimized for performance (React.memo, minimal re-renders).
 - After any major UI/UX change, update the main `README.md` and `CHANGELOG.md`.
 ## Tournaments UI Modularity & Documentation (July 2025)
 - All tournament-related UI must use modular, single-responsibility React components in `src/components/tournaments/`.